arden-rh/lexicon-todolist-project/README.md

 ### Canceling Operations

-- Type `Q` at any input prompt to cancel the current operation and return to the main menu
+- Type `Q` at any input prompt (not menus) to cancel the current operation and return to the main menu

 ## Data Storage